-- 3.1.
-The LAP (Section 3.2 Summary Table above) sets out a plot ratio range for each Neighbourhood.
-The plot ratio range for The Centre, within which the subject site is located is 1.5 (Low) 2.0 (High).
-The proposed plot ratio is 3.32.
-Plot ratio is a metric of density and therefore supporting national policies for increased density apply to plot ratio. - 3.2.
+- 3.2.
 The LAP (Section 3.2) sets out heights of 6-7 storeys residential (+1 recessed), 5-6 storeys non-residential (+1 recessed) on primary frontages, 4-6 storeys Residential, 3-5 storeys non-residential on secondary frontages and 3-4 storeys (Res/Non-Res) on other frontages.
 The proposed heights are 2-13 storeys and therefore contravene the Local Area Plan both in terms of minimum and maximum heights. - 3.3.
 The LAP also states that "the height standards set out above may be exceeded in the Centre neighbourhood where they reflect the height of existing buildings, particularly in the core of the town centre proximate to the Luas Terminus and The Square Shopping Centre, subject to Section 2.6." - 3.4.
 Section 2.6 provides that "Flexibility in relation to the gross floor area of up to 20% of the plot ratio ranges may generally be applicable where there is a strong design rationale for an increase in density/height and the development will result in a significant public gain."
 The proposed plot ratio is in excess of 20% of the LAP provisions (2.0 High Plot Ratio would equate to a potentially permissible 2.4 plot ratio) and therefore is non compliant with this provision for increased plot ratio. - 3.5.
 Section 2,6 further states, in relation to height that "A 2-4 storey increase on the above typical levels of the LAP Heights Strategy may be considered for key or landmark sites or where sites exceed 2 ha in area and can establish its own identity (see Section 8.2 Implementation)".
 The proposal however exceeds the LAP provisions by in excess of 4 storeys in parts and therefore cannot rely on this provision of the LAP.
 For the reasons set out above, the proposed development is a material contravention of the LAP provisions on Height and Density.

-Material Contravention - South Dublin County Development Plan 2016-2022
+Material Contravention - Draft South Dublin County Development Plan 2022-2028

 3.6.
-The following policies of the South Dublin County Development Plan 2016 are materially contravened by virtue of non compliance with the policies of the LAP for height and density in that the proposed plot ratio (as a metric of density) and heights exceed that set out in the LAP:
+The following policies of the draft South Dublin County Development Plan 2022 are materially contravened by virtue of non compliance with the policies of the LAP for height and density in that the proposed plot ratio (as a metric of density) and heights exceed that set out in the LAP: